tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 su -s /bin/bash apache -c "php metarefresh.php"
 ````

 The metadata will expire after the configured time (default 96 hours).
 To keep the metadata fresh, please configure crontab to fetch the metadata each day for example.
-It is important the the user apache runs the script!
+It is important that the user apache runs the script!
 Use `crontab -e` to add the following line:

 ````
 01 1 * * * su apache -s /bin/bash -c "cd /opt/authorization-server/vendor/simplesamlphp/simplesamlphp/metadata/ && php metarefresh.php"